Time Sharing Option: Use

 TSO interacts with users in either a line-by-line mode or in a full screen, menu-driven mode.
 In the line-by-line mode, the user enters commands by typing them in at the keyboard; in turn, the system interprets the commands, and then displays responses on the terminal screen.
 But most mainframe interaction is actually via ISPF, which allows for customized menu-driven interaction.
 This combination is called TSO/ISPF.
 TSO can also provide a Unix-style environment on OS/390 and z/OS via the UNIX System Services command shell, with or without ISPF.

-TSO commands can be embedded in REXX execs or CLISTs, which can run interactively or in batch.
+TSO commands can be embedded in REXX and ooRexx execs or CLISTs, which can run interactively or in batch.

-TSO eliminated the need to punch cards on a keypunch machine, and send card decks to the computer room to be read by a card reading machine.
+TSO eliminated the need to punch cards on a keypunch machine, and to send card decks to the computer room to be read by a card reading machine.